tonycoz/perlio-win32console/README.md

 This is a PerlIO layer intended for use with the Win32 console.

-The layer accepts normal text, including wide characters, as :utf8 and :encoding() do and calls the Win32 console APIs to write wide characters instead of ANSI.
+The layer accepts normal text including wide characters as :utf8 and :encoding() do and calls the Win32 console APIs to write wide characters instead of ANSI.